Program overview

 • IT Security Analyst: Responsible for protecting an organization’s computer systems and networks from security breaches and attacks.

-• Network Security Engineer: Focuses on designing and implementing secure network solutions to protect against cyber threats.
+• Network Security Engineer: Focuses on designing and implementing secure network solutions to safeguard sensitive data.

-• Cybersecurity Consultant: Provides expert advice to organizations on how to protect their information systems and data.
+• Cybersecurity Consultant: Provides expert advice to organizations on how to protect their information systems and mitigate risks.

 • Information Security Manager: Oversees an organization’s information security strategy and ensures compliance with regulations.